flnews_post_proc

 FUP_GROUP

-CONTENT: A String equivalent of a regular expression.
+CONTENT: A string representing a regular expression.

 DEFAULT: EMPTY